How to Stop a Dog from Barking: 7 Methods That Actually Work

 Method 4: Exercise and Mental Stimulation

 A tired dog is a quiet dog.
-Most boredom barking is solved with:
+Most boredom barking is solved with: If your dog is barking out of boredom, our complete beginner's training guide has a full section on keeping dogs mentally and physically satisfied.

 - An extra 30-minute walk or run